-Here are some effective, and fun ways to motivate your call center.
+Here are some effective and fun ways to motivate your call center.

 Don’t Hate, Appreciate!
-It Goes a Long Way

-Aside from professional settings and workplaces, this is also a common answer when it comes to the success and longevity of personal relationships.
+Aside from professional settings and workplaces, this is also a common answer for the success and longevity of personal relationships.
 Humans enjoy feeling valued as individuals and as productive members of a team or organization, and the result is a higher sense of motivation and efficiency.

 Foster Friendly Competition Through Creativity